Puneetmehta91/Cleaning-and-Getting-data---Week4-Assignment/README.md

 Code explaination:

-The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.
+The code combines training and test data, and extracts partial variables to create another dataset with the averages of each variable for each activity.

 New dataset: